pingswept/me30-website/content/logistics/notes.md

 - using millis() in a loop
 - real state machine and functions

-## (2021) Class 9: Arduino Connections & PWM for Motor Control
+## Class 14: PWM

-Pins on Arduino can be switched high or low.
-Each pin controls one MOSFET or could use one pin for two MOSFETs in an H-bridge.

-Importance of connecting Arduino GND to ground loop.

 Pulse Width Modulation to control speed of motors.
-Ideally demo this using a signal generator.
-Digital vs analog signals.

-Exercise: Work on KiCAD - revisit this and come up with motor related exercise.
+Begin with exercise that shows two square waves one with 75% duty cycle and one with 25% duty cycle, and ask for student initial ideas on how the motor would behave in each case (not yet using the term "duty cycle").

+## Class 13: Feather challenges

+Start Feather challenges

-## Class 12: Intro to microcontrollers and PWM for motor control
+## Class 12: Intro to microcontrollers

+Feather set-up

 Pins on Feather can be switched high or low.
 Each pin controls one MOSFET or could use one pin for two MOSFETs in an H-bridge.

 Importance of connecting Feather GND to ground loop.

-Pulse Width Modulation to control speed of motors.
-Ideally demo this using a signal generator.
-Digital vs analog signals.

 ## Class 11: PCB 1 Test and PCB Fabrication